Tadao Ando: The Self-Taught Architect!

 - Use of concrete is one of the defining features of Tadao Ando architecture.

 - His buildings have great use of concrete inspired by the works of Le Corbusier and Louis Kahn.
 His smooth concrete walls have no ornamentation at all; they emphasize the passage of time with the play of natural light and shadows.

 - His concrete walls have great geometric compositions of squares, circles, and angles.

 - He masters the use of nature, light, and space.
 Many of his works include the use of natural light and courtyards.

 - The courtyard he designs mostly includes pavements and very little vegetation.

-- Tadao Ando architecture is famous as Critical Regionalism which described as reflecting the culture of the region through design and materials.
+- Tadao’s architecture is famous for Critical Regionalism which is described as “reflecting the culture of the region through design and materials”.

 - Two main materials that Tadao Ando’s works are concrete and glass.

 - Tadao Ando believes designing complex circulation with an appearance of simplicity.

 Tadao Ando buildings have many similarities yet all of them are very different from each other.
 Let’s learn about some of them-